stg-tud/ungoml/README.md

 ## Running the analysis

-Run the run.py file with the following arguments:
+Run the run.py file with the following arguments to export analysis data from a file/project:
 ```
 usage: run.py [-h] -f FILE [-p PROJECT] --package PACKAGE [-o OUTPUT]